amy guilfoyle, PRESIDENT

 “Niki” Wright joined the Dewberry Engineers, Inc. Orlando team in early 2020 with a background in both environmental contamination and natural resources work.
 At Dewberry, Niki focuses on natural resources services for both transportation and other land development projects.
 She primarily conducts environmental due diligence investigations, wetland delineations and assessments, geographic information systems (GIS) analysis and mapping, protected species surveys, gopher tortoise relocations, and completes environmental permit packages for regulatory agencies.
 In her free time, Niki enjoys being outside on the water, hiking, spending time with family or friends, and trying new foods.
 As a member of CFAEP since starting her career after UCF graduation in 2015, Niki is eager to further contribute to CFAEP as an active board member.

-Riley Scherer is an Ecologist at Inwood Consulting Engineers, Inc. specializing in natural resources work for transportation projects.
-Her experience includes listed species surveys, gopher tortoise relocations, wetland delineations and assessments, tree surveys, geographic information systems (GIS) analysis, environmental permitting, and NEPA documentation.
-Riley is a proud alumna of the University of Central Florida (Go Knights!) and has been a member of CFAEP since 2020.
+Christy Cherrington is an Ecologist at Ardurra Group, Inc. specializing in natural resources work for transportation projects.
+Her expertise includes listed species surveys, gopher tortoise relocations, wetland delineations and assessments, tree surveys, Geographic Information Systems (GIS) analysis, environmental permitting, and NEPA documentation.
+Christy is a proud alumna of the University of Central Florida and has been a member of CFAEP since 2024.
 She is excited for the opportunity to work alongside the CFAEP board and the UCF student chapter.

 Shannon Boyle has an educational background in Biology with a Master’s Degree in Wildlife Forensic Science.
-At PSI, Shannon conducts environmental due diligences, such as Phase I ESAs, Listed Species Assessments, and Wetland Delineations.
-She also conducts Specific Species Assessments and works with FWC and USFWS when applicable.
+At PSI, Shannon conducted environmental due diligences, such as Phase I ESAs, Listed Species Assessments, and Wetland Delineations.
+Now at Montrose, she also conducts Specific Species Assessments and works with FWC and USFWS when applicable.
 As a CFAEP board member, Shannon aspires to bring more awareness to this field and help create more opportunities to build a strong environmentally conscious community.
 Her hope is that with her combination of experience and will to learn, the board can bring more discussions for change to light.

 Flormari Blackburn, Board Member